Venice for Visitors logo

 As the Line 1 vaporetto follows a zigzag path up the Grand Canal and across St. Mark's Basin to the Lido, it stops at 21 different stations during its 58-minute trip.

-ACTV No 1 vaporetto on Grand Canal
+ACTV No. 1 vaporetto bow seating, Grand Canal, Venice.

 With boats running at intervals of about 12 minutes during the day and 20 minutes in the early morning and late evening, Line 1 is popular with residents and visitors alike.